 Viagra goes generic: Pfizer to launch own little white pill

 TRENTON, N.J. - The little blue pill that’s helped millions of men in the bedroom is turning white.
-Drugmaker Pfizer is launching its own cheaper generic version of Viagra rather than lose most sales when the impotence pill gets its first generic competition next week.
+Drugmaker Pfizer is launching its own cheaper generic version of Viagra rather than lose most sales when the impotence pill gets its first generic competition.

-Pfizer will begin selling the white pill at half the $65-a-pill retail price on Monday, when its patent-protected monopoly ends.
+On Monday, Pfizer will begin selling the generic at half the $65-a-pill retail price.
 Generic maker Teva Pharmaceuticals can start selling its version then, but isn’t disclosing the price.